wdelfuego/nova-wizard/README.md

 # License summary
 Anyone can use and modify this package in any way they want, including commercially, as long as the commercial use is a) creating implemented wizards and/or b) using the implemented wizards.

-Basically, the only condition is that you can't sublicense the package or embed it in a framework (unless you do so under the AGPLv3 license).
-Usage in Nova is not compatible with the AGPLv3 license.
+Basically, the only condition is that you can't sublicense the package or embed it in a framework unless you do so under the AGPLv3 license (which is incompatible with the Nova framework).
 More details [below](#license).

 # Installation